I love finding alternative ways to style my hair without using heat or products. I can achieve salon results without damaging my hair!

 From what I hear, gelatin is another amazing product to add to your hair routine.
 Because I'm not expecting very many people to just have gelatin on hand, I'm putting this ingredient last on the list.

-Lately I've been seeing on Instagram all of this incredible hair by hairstylists like Guy Tang and Linh Phan.
-These professionals have specialized products, like Olaplex, that are only provided to salons, and some of the products that are readily available to the masses can be pretty pricey.
+Lately, on Instagram, I've been seeing all of this incredible hair by hairstylists like Guy Tang and Linh Phan.
+These professionals have specialized products like Olaplex, and some of the products that are readily available to the masses can be pretty pricey.

 Lucky for you and me, there are several natural ingredients that you can find in your kitchen.
 Even if you're a poor college student, you can still pick up these items for cheap.